nalin0503/Image-Morpher/README.md

 then generate intermediates using text prompt interpolation (above)
 - weighting the linear combi seems interesting (so weight the lora params and then addd... like an alpha for that (Check lcm-lora image morphing))

-explore aidi instead of DDIM for inversion?
+explore aidi instead of DDIM for inversion? no.

 Later:
 - text embed interpolate